bottlepy/bottle/apidoc/api.rst

    :synopsis: WSGI micro framework
 .. moduleauthor:: Marcel Hellkamp <marc@paws.de>

-This is an API reference, NOT documentation.
-If you are new to bottle, have a look at the :doc:`tutorial`.
+This is a mostly auto-generated API.
+If you are new to bottle, you might find the narrative :doc:`tutorial` more helpful.

 Module Contents
 =====================================
 The module defines several functions, constants, and an exception.

-.. function:: app()

-   Return the current *default application* (see :class:`Bottle`).
-   Actually, this is a callable instance of :class:`AppStack` and implements a stack-like API.

 .. autofunction:: debug